opendocsg/slw-judgments-backfill/2015_SGHC_261/report.md

  (b) At para 49 of the reply, the plaintiff stated the total quantity of work done to be 27, 943.682 c ubic metres.

 51     The defendant argues that the plaintiff has failed to plead the fundamental basis of its c laim, and that this defic ienc y is fatal to the plaintiff’s c laim.
-To this end, the defendant c ites the Court of Appeal dec ision in _Romar Positioning Equipment Pte Ltd v Merriwa Nominees Pty Ltd_ [2004] 4 SLR(R) 574 (“ _Romar Positioning_ ”) for the proposition that the reply c annot be used to supplement the statement of c laim.
+To this end, the defendant c ites the Court of Appeal dec ision in _Romar Positioning Equipment Pte Ltd v Merriwa Nominees Pty Ltd_ <span class="citation">[2004] 4 SLR(R) 574</span> (“ _Romar Positioning_ ”) for the proposition that the reply c annot be used to supplement the statement of c laim.

 52     I do not ac c ept the defendant’s c ontention.
 Whilst parties may not raise new c laims in the reply, the rule does not go so far as to prevent a party from further partic ularising or supplementing a point that has been raised in a previous pleading.
 The general rule is that a party may plead any